5 Habits to Improve Customer’s Experience and Stop Losing Customers

 Can customers become enthusiastic about your business?
 Or is it no big deal to them?
 To prevent apathy, clearly communicate why you offer what you offer.
 It is not about the features of the service, because your competitors offer the same – or very similar – services.
 To keep your customers emotionally engaged with your business requires proactive measures to make them feel like they won’t get the same level or care, attention, transparency, etc. This is strongly related to the way you brand your business.

-Prevention: Apply the “Platinum Rule”
+Good Habit: Apply the “Platinum Rule”

 Work hard for your employees just as you do for your customers.
 Beyond what it would look like to follow the “Golden Rule,” where you do unto others as you would have them do unto you.
 Instead, apply the “Platinum Rule,” which is better than gold, and do better for your employees than they would even expect to be treated.